dunglas/mercure/docs/hub/cluster.md

 ### Updates

 New releases of the High Availability Mercure.rocks Hub are automatically available available in the Amazon S3 bucket containing the binary and on the Docker registry.

+## Support

+For support requests related to the On Premise version of Mercure.rocks, send a mail to [contact@mercure.rocks](mailto:contact@mercure.rocks?subject=On%20Premise%20support%20request).